Narasimhag/FunWithTensorFlow/README.md

-# FunWithTensorFlow
+# Fun with TensorFlow
-Contains all the notebooks that I use to tinker with TensorFlow 2.0
+Contains all the notebooks that I use to tinker with TensorFlow 2.0.
+Title is definitely not inspired from Sheldon's show on TBBT. ;D

 Notebook | Short Description
 --- | ---